 IOM’s contribution to the 2030 Agenda for Sustainable Development is elaborated in IOM’s Institutional Strategy on Migration and Sustainable Development (M&SD Strategy).

-The M&SD Strategy and its Action Plan represent IOM’s direct contribution to the Sustainable Development Goals.
-It supports IOM’s active engagement in the UNDS and hinges on building stronger partnerships within the UN system and beyond.
+The Migration and Development Strategy and its Action Plan represent IOM's direct contribution to the Sustainable Development Goals.
+It supports IOM's active participation in the UNDS and builds on stronger partnerships within and outside the UN system.

-The M&SD Strategy recognizes that migration, when well-managed, can be both a development and a development outcome.
-By identifying concrete outcomes and deliverables, IOM works towards a future of good migration governance that results in sustainable development for all.
-[Click on the image to the right to see these in detail.]
+The M&SD Strategy recognizes that migration, when well-managed, can be both an outcome of development and a development.
+By identifying concrete outcomes, IOM works towards a future of good migration governance that results in sustainable development for all.
+[Click on the image on the right to see them in detail.]

-IOM works to make human mobility a choice, by addressing structural factors that compel people to move and improving safe and regular migration routes; to empower migrants and their families as agents of change, by protecting migrants’ rights and advocating for long-term solutions for both displaced people and their hosts; and to better regulate migration, by promoting coherent migration and development systems and institutions, in line with the GCM and 2030 Agenda.
+IOM works to make human mobility a choice by addressing the structural factors that force people to move and by improving safe and regular migration routes; to empower migrants and their families as agents of change by protecting migrants' rights and advocating for long-term solutions for both displaced persons and hosts; and to better regulate migration by promoting coherent migration and development systems and institutions, in line with the GCM and the 2030 Agenda.